INTRODUCTION

 e) RPAD

-This will allows you to pad the right side of a column with any set of characters.
+you to pad the right side of a column with any set of characters.

 Syntax: rpad (string, length [, padding_char])